sigmedia/ai-teaching-assistant/README.md

 ## License
 This project is licensed under GPLv3.
 See LICENSE for details.

-## About This Project
-This software was developed at Trinity College Dublin for educational research purposes.

 ## Cookie Usage
 This application uses an anonymous session cookie for functionality.